Srijan-1-3/Heart-Disease-Classification/README.md

 ### Problem Definition

 In a statement,
-> Given clinical data about a patient,can we predict whether or not they have a heart disease?
+> "Given clinical data about a patient,can we predict whether or not they have a heart disease?"

 ### Getting Data Ready